eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 ![Image with good alt text](assets/pancake.png)

 ```HTML
 <img src="pancakes.png" alt="Stack of blueberry pancakes with powdered sugar">
 ```

 The exception to this is when you have a purely decorative image, like a line separator or an image that you're using as a bullet inside a list.
 Then you can use an empty `alt` attribute.

-Some cool tools you can use to automatically check the accessibility of your site are:
+Some cool tools you can use to check the accessibility of your site automatically:

 - [Siteimprove Accessibility Checker](https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc)
 - [WAVE - Web Accessibility Evaluation tool](https://wave.webaim.org/)